nfdi4plants/isa-ro-crate-profile/profile/0.1/isa_ro_crate.md

 ### LabProcess (_new type_)

-Has the new suggested Bioschemas LabProcess type and maps the the [ISA-JSON Process](https://isa-specs.readthedocs.io/en/latest/isajson.html#process-schema-json)
+Has the new suggested Bioschemas LabProcess type and maps to the [ISA-JSON Process](https://isa-specs.readthedocs.io/en/latest/isajson.html#process-schema-json)

 | Property | Required | Expected Type | Description |
 |----------|----------|---------------|-------------|